nid666/breakfastProject/docs/bagels.md

 ## Directions:

-1. Melt a tablespoon of butter in a skillet and add the onion and ¼ teaspoon of salt.
-Cook until slightly browned
+1. Melt a tablespoon of butter in a skillet

+2. Add the onion and ¼ teaspoon of salt

+3. Cook until slightly browned

-2. Toss the shaved steak in the Worcestershire sauce, garlic powder, and black pepper
+4. Toss the shaved steak in the Worcestershire sauce, garlic powder, and black pepper

+5. Remove the onions from the heat

+6. Raise the heat

-3. Remove the onions, raise the heat and add the shaved steak in one layer
+7. Add the shaved steak in one layer

-4. Cook for 2 minutes without stirring and then stir and cook the steak completely
+8. Cook for 2 minutes without stirring

+9. Stir and cook the steak completely

-5. Toast the bagels and spread 1 tablespoon of butter
+10. Toast the bagels

+11. Spread 1 tablespoon of butter

-6. Melt two tablespoons of butter in the pan on low heat, add half of the eggs and cook, stirring to create an omelet
+12. Melt two tablespoons of butter in the pan on low heat

+13. Add half of the eggs and cook

+14. Stir to create an omelet

-7. Fold the omelet over on itself twice and add 2 slices of cheese
+15. Fold the omelet over on itself twice

+16. Add 2 slices of cheese

-8. Repeat the above two steps for all the eggs and cheese
+17. Repeat the above two steps for all the eggs and cheese

-9. Divide the steak and onions among the 2 bagels and add the egg and cheese
+18. Divide the steak and onions among the 2 bagels

+19. Add the egg and cheese

 {% include footer.md %}